 - Participating in Freshmen, Spring and Transfer Orientation

 - Assuming additional related duties and responsibilities as necessary and assigned

-The application deadline has passed for the 2013-14 academic year.
 For more information on Student Advising, please contact us.